ahmad-amine2005/biometric-staff-attendance-mgt/README.md

 # This command builds the project using the production configuration, which includes optimizations for performance and speed.
 # This command deploys the built project to a hosting service, setting the base URL for the application to `/biometric-staff-attendance-mgt/`.
 ```
+NB: The Front end web app is automatically deployed on github pages on every change made in the backend directory through GitHub Actions.
+The production build is available at `https://ahmad-amine2005.github.io/biometric-staff-attendance-mgt/`

+### User Admin Credentials

+- **email**: johnass.admin@company.com
+- **Password**: admin123456

 ### Mobile App
 ```bash